ltaylorbrown/Bookmarker/README.md

 <!-- To set up the database -->
 Connect to 'psql' and create 'bookmark_manager' database;
 CREATE DATABASE bookmark_manager;
 Connect to database and run the script in 'db/migrations' in order - create appropriate tables

+Connect to 'psql' and create 'bookmark_manager_test' database;
+CREATE DATABASE bookmark_manager_test;
+Connect to database and run the script in 'db/migrations' in order - create appropriate tables

 <!-- To run the Bookmark Manager app -->